72squared/redpipe/docs/index.rst

 What Else Can it Do?
 --------------------
-You can use just the core of the *redpipe* module but there's a lot of other cool things included.
+You can use just the core of the *redpipe* module.
+But there's a lot of other cool things included.
 Be sure to check out the wrappers around keyspaced data-types.
 And the Struct objects are cool too.

 More on this later.